rzanoli/synaptic/README.md

 ## API Instructions

-SYNAPTIC is a Maven project and after getting the Java Distribution of the project as explained above, you need to install its maven artifactory into your local maven repository (i.e., m2) and put the following dependency into the project file (i.e., pom.xml) of your project.
+SYNAPTIC is a Maven project and after getting the Java Distribution of the project as explained above, you need to install its maven artifact into your local maven repository (i.e., m2) and then put the following dependency into the project file (i.e., pom.xml) of your project.

 <dependency>
 	<groupId>eu.fbk.ict.fm.nlp</groupId>